tczajka/MF/README.md

-# MF
-Formally verified mathematics
+# MF: Formally verified mathematics

 MF is a language of formal mathematics along with a library of mathematical proofs.